 Certificates of Insurance

-A Certificate of Insurance is a document used to verify an entity is insured.
-A Certificate of Insurance is provided by an insurance agent or broker and outlines the types of and limits of insurance carried by the contractor, vendor, or other party.
-In addition to the types and limits of insurance, the Certificate lists the name of the agent or broker, the insurer and the effective dates of the policy.
+A Certificate of Insurance ("COI") is a document used to verify an entity is insured.
+A COI is provided by an insurance broker or insurance company and outlines the types of and limits of insurance carried by the contractor, vendor, or other party.
+In addition to the types and limits of insurance, the COI lists the name of the agent or broker, the insurer, and the effective dates of the policy.

 Request a Certificate of Insurance for a Third Party/Vendor